dhis2-metadata/IMM_BCU/docs/imm_bcu-design.md

 ## EIR Adaptation for BCU

-As mentioned above, the BCU DHIS2 toolkit is designed to support HIS that report BCU within the RI framework, as per global guidance (link).
+As mentioned above, the BCU DHIS2 toolkit is designed to support HIS that report BCU within the RI framework, as per global guidance.
 This section describes how the Electronic Immunization Registry (EIR) can be adapted to complement BCU activities within an integrated RI information system.

 ### EIR Overview